 What Causes Constipation in Babies?

-- Diet changes: Transitioning from breast milk to formula or introducing solid foods
+- Diet changes: acting from either breastmilk to formula and/or solid food introduction

-The Science Behind Baby Massage for Constipation Relief
+The Science behind Infants’ Massage for Constipation Relief

-- Stimulate the parasympathetic nervous system (the “rest and digest” response)
+- Activate the parasympathetic nervous system (the “rest and digest” response)

 - Release trapped gas